nils-hamel/turing-project/src/turing-auto/auto-icv-htv-oti-l2/README.md

 the amount of greyscale pixels of the input images.
 The input layer is connected to the unique hidden layer that has a size that can be modulated using the script parameters.
 The hidden layer is then directly connected to the output layer that has the same size as the input layer.
-The hidden and output layer have both invert hyperbolic sinus as activation function.
+Both hidden and output layers are activated through the hyperbolic tangent function.

 The cost function of the network is a simple L2 norm between the input and output layers.
 Theoretically, the strict minimum of the cost function correspond to the